eacton/CAGEF/Lesson_1/Lesson1.md

 ## Site2 1.176091 1.255273 1.431364 1.447158
 ## Site3 1.000000 0.845098 1.113943 1.176091
 ```

+When all data values are transformed, the output is a numeric matrix.

 What if I want to know something else?
 We can create a function.
+The sum function we called before can also be written as a function taking in x (in this case the vector of values from our coerced data frame row by row) and summing them.
+Other functions can be passed to `apply()` in this way.

 ```r
 apply(counts, MARGIN = 1, sum)